epthed/GhostSystem-web/README.md

 npm install
 ```

-### Compiles and hot-reloads for development
+### Compiles and hot-reloads for development, use this if running locally
 ```
-npm serve
+npm run serve
 ```

-### Compiles and minifies for production
+### Compiles and minifies for production. includes https redirect
 ```
-npm build
+npm run build
+node server
 ```

 ### Lints and fixes files
 ```
-npm lint
+npm run lint
 ```

 ### Customize configuration